"The aim is to have everybody find their own voice"

 Working out of the limelight

 Grcic's work has been exhibited at many different venues, including the biennials in Venice, Munich, and Frankfurt.
-Professor Dieter Kiessling, Rector of the Mainz Academy of Arts, has been following her career since the 1990s and is thrilled to have her as a new colleague.
+Professor Dieter Kiessling, Rector of the Mainz Academy of Fine Arts, has been following her career since the 1990s and is thrilled to have her as a new colleague.
 "Hardly any other artist covers such a broad range," he says, "and there is hardly any other who reacts more sensitively to what is happening around them.
 Her works are always interesting and different, while also being profound.
 We are incredibly lucky to have her here, because she can give us so much."

 So Grcic is now in Mainz.
 But why Mainz?
-"The Academy of Arts here is relatively small," she explains.
+"The Academy of Fine Arts here is relatively small," she explains.
 "I like to work in places that are not directly in the limelight, where I can do what I want in peace.
 Here I have the feeling that the development of artistic potential is really the focus."
 She wants to start working on this with the students in the coming years.
 The bare, whitewashed room offers all sorts of possibilities – just like the artist and professor of the new sculpture class.